mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 def consoleProgram[F[_]: Console: Applicative]: F[String] = ???
 {% endhighlight %}

-Although we don't know what the implementation of this function is without looking, we know that it requires `F[_]` to support both `Console` and `Applicative`.
+Although we don't know what the implementation of this function is without looking, we know that it requires `F[_]` to provide both `Console` and `Applicative` instances.

-Because `F[_]` is only `Applicative` and not `Monad`, we know that while `consoleProgram` can have a sequential chain of console effects, no subsequent effect can depend on the runtime value of a predecessor effect (that would require `bind` from `Monad`).
+Because `F[_]` is only `Applicative` and not `Monad`, we know that although `consoleProgram` can have a sequential chain of console effects, no subsequent effect can depend on the runtime value of a predecessor effect (that capability would require `bind` from `Monad`).

-We would not be surprised if we learned the implementation is as follows:
+We would not be surprised if we saw the implementation were as follows:

 {% highlight scala %}
 def consoleProgram[F[_]: Console: Applicative]: F[String] = {